 [Target Readers] All stakeholders involved in the Komori Group subsidiaries (all of which are subject to consolidated accounting).
-"Komori", "our company" and "we" refer to KOMORI CORPORATION, and the "Komori Group" and " [Notation of our group" refer to the Komori Group including the consolidated subsidiaries.
-Company Name]

-[Period covered by The Report primarily covers the fiscal year ended March 31, 2021 (April 2020 to March 2021) and includes information before and/or after the said period as well. the Report]
+The Report primarily covers the fiscal year ended March 31, 2021 (April 2020 to March 2021) and [Period covered by the Report] includes information before and/or after the said period as well.

-[Scope of the Report] The Report covers the Komori Group, which consists of KOMORI CORPORATION and its 25
+The Report covers the Komori Group, which consists of KOMORI CORPORATION and its 25 [Scope of the Report]